-If you had the fortune to be born in Abruzzo and be raised by your grandmother, you probably already know all the winter tales
+Just in case you didn’t have the good fortune to be born in Abruzzo & be raised by your grandmother, here’s some of the folklore surrounding the end of winter

 Perhaps more than any other region we have studied so far, Abruzzo for me is all about the images

 Be prepared to carry a surplus of cash whilst in Abruzzo there does seem to be an issue at the moment with the Link network which causes ATMs to go down

 Blue on Blue means a carpet of speedwell in the olive groves competing with the sky as to who can chase the real blues away in Abruzzo till it’s officially Spring

 perhaps not the whole region, but certainly in Bascianella!
 Snow finally alighted on Italy’s Rocky Heart this weekend, so hopefully Abruzzo’s ski-slopes will have been a-buzz with skiers

 A siren’s song has been serenading Abruzzo’s countryside this week via the warm and hazy sunshine, calling the crops to break out of their winter coat

 Something that it doesn’t do a lot of in the summer in Abruzzo is rain; at the moment up here in Teramo province it’s tinder dry and fires have broken out